 industrial complex, and financial guarantees for investment projects

 involving innovative technology.

 Australia does not currently have a double taxation treaty or visa free regime with Mongolia.

 Taxable income falls under the following three categories:

 - Income from the sale of property (both immovable and movable, except for shares and securities).

 Corporate income tax is subject to a progressive rate scale of 10 per cent (up to

 3 billion MNT annual income) and 25 per cent tax applies to amount in excess of 3

 Personal Income Tax

-A non-resident taxpayer of Mongolia, an individual who has no residence in Mongolia and has resided in Mongolia for 183 or less days in tax year, is subject to tax on the income earned in the territory of Mongolia in a tax year.
+From the 1st of January 2018, a non-resident taxpayer of Mongolia (defined as an individual who has no residence in Mongolia and has resided in Mongolia for 183 or less days in tax year) is subject to withhold 20 per cent tax on the income earned in the territory of Mongolia in a tax year.